tsnellgrove/dark_castle3/doc/to_do.md

 	- DONE: add row dividers in game menu

 - INPROC: one-time setup function (game_update() ) that calculates static values for a game version
-	- INPROC: max_score
+	- DONE: max_score
 		- CANCEL: max_score; => game_static_dict (calc max_score in mk_def_pkl() & cache in static_dict)
 		- IDEA: want to have as little code as possible in game update (now that we have 1 per game)
 		- DONE: convert max_score to game_static_dict value
 		- DONE: update gs.score call for max_score
-		- TBD: clean up comments
+		- DONE: clean up comments
-	- TBD: str_to_obj_dict
+	- INPROC: str_to_obj_dict
 		- TBD: confirm that every obj has a name attribute
 		- TBD: in game_update, create str_to_obj_dict = dict ; converts name_str to obj
 		- IDEA: can we do this in start_up() and assign to gs.core attribute?